Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

 ### Exchange Updates
 Currently the Rawrshak exchange contracts are only compatible with content contracts which use the ERC1155 token standard and so some changes must be made so that it can handle the exchange of ERC721 unique assets and pay out their corresponding multiple royalties.

+-   Erc20Escrow.sol:
--   In RoyaltyManager.sol and its interface, a new function, called payableMultipleRoyalties()), must be created which will return arrays of addresses and fees instead of just one of each.
-Two new functions can also be added called TransferMultipleRoyalties() each with different sets of parameters, which one is called depends on whether the order is a buy order or sell order.
-Instead of calling the transferRoyalty() function multiple times per unique asset, TransferMultipleRoyalties() will be called once and will handle paying out the receivers.
+    -   Two new functions must be added, both called TransferMultipleRoyalties(), each with different sets of parameters.
+Which one is called depends on whether the order which calls this function is a buy order or sell order.
+Instead of calling the transferRoyalty() function in Exchange.sol multiple times per unique asset, TransferMultipleRoyalties() will be called once and will handle paying out the receivers.
+-   RoyaltyManager.sol:
+    -   A new function, called payableMultipleRoyalties()), must be created which will return arrays of addresses and fees instead of just one of each.
+    -   This contract will also contain TransferMultipleRoyalties() functions which will call the ones in Erc20Escrow.
+-   Exchange.sol:
--   In Exchange.sol, and its interface, a new function must be added, similar to fillBuyOrder() and fillSellOrder(), with the difference that they will specifically handle ERC721 NFTs.
-They will strip away irrelevant modifiers, discard amountToBuy/amounToSell as a parameter, and use payableMultipleRoyalties() to retrieve royalties and call TransferMultipleRoyalties() to send payments.
-A new event called UniqueOrdersFilled will also have to be added.
-The functions fillBuyOrder() and fillSellOrder() must be combined into a function called fillOrder() to remain within the contract code size limit in light of necessary additions to exchange contract.
+    -   A new function must be added, similar to fillBuyOrder() and fillSellOrder(), with the difference that they will specifically handle ERC721 NFTs.
+It will strip away irrelevant modifiers, discard amountToBuy/amountToSell and maxSpend as parameters, and use payableMultipleRoyalties() to retrieve royalties and call TransferMultipleRoyalties() to send payments.
+    -   A new event called UniqueOrdersFilled will also have to be added.
+    -   The functions fillBuyOrder() and fillSellOrder() must subsequently be combined into a function called fillOrder() to remain within the contract code size limit in light of necessary additions to exchange contract.
+-   ExecutionManager.sol:
--   In ExecutionManager.sol and its interface, a new function called executeUniqueBuyOrder() must be added that can handle depositing more than one type of asset to escrow.
+    -   A new function called executeUniqueBuyOrder() must be added that can handle depositing more than one type of asset to escrow.
+-   In NftEscrow.sol:
--   In NftEscrow.sol, the _transfer() internal function, which exclusively transfers ERC1155 tokens, must be modified to call the transfer function of an ERC721 contract in case the token exchanged is a unique asset (ie. the content contract supports the IMultipleRoyalties interface).
+    -   the internal _transfer() function, which exclusively transfers ERC1155 tokens, must be modified to call the transfer function of an ERC721 contract in case the token exchanged is an ERC721 NFT.
 This change affects all deposit and withdraws functions on this contract which is called whenever a buy or sell order is executed, or when someone cancels or claims an order.
+- In Orderbook.sol:
-- In Orderbook.sol and its interface, a new function called verifyTokenPayment must be added.
+    -   A new function called verifyTokenPayment must be added.
 It would fill a similar role to verifyAllOrdersData() for the fillUniqueOrder() function in Exchange.sol but it will not require that that the orderIds be the same type of asset.
-To combine fillBuyOrder() and fillSellOrder() in the Exchange.sol contract, verifyAllOrdersData() must check whether all the orderIds' _isBuyOrder boolean simply match each other rather than match the boolean parameter that is designated depending on whether the function is called by fillBuyOrder() or fillSellOrder().
+    -   To combine fillBuyOrder() and fillSellOrder() in the Exchange.sol contract, verifyAllOrdersData() must check whether all the orderIds' _isBuyOrder boolean simply match each other rather than match the boolean parameter that was designated originally by fillBuyOrder() and fillSellOrder().

 Design Considerations:
 -   Exchange.sol
     -   It is possible modify the original fill order functions to handle ERC721 tokens.
 It can check whether the content contract implements the IMultipleRoyalties interface.
 This will decide whether it will run the original loop function with payableRoyalties or simply run payableMultipleRoyalties() once and a loop of transferRoyalty().
     -   However, the benefit of creating new fill order functions is to open the possibility down the line of allowing users to buy multiple unique assets in one go.
 This idea is incompatible with the original fill order functions which require all order Ids to have the same token information.
-    -   It is under consideration whether an entirely new UniqueExchange.sol contract can be created in the future to specifically handle ERC721 NFTs.
+    -   It is under consideration whether an entirely new UniqueExchange.sol contract can be created in the future to specifically handle the exchange of ERC721 NFTs.

 ## Rationale